woolgathering/boids/README.md

 ### TimeStretch and TimeStretchStereo
 Stretches a buffer in the time domain.
 TimeStretch accepts a mono signal, TimeStretchStereo accepts two buffers representing the L and R channels.
 Rate and transposition are independent.
+This pseudo-UGen loops automatically.
 #### TimeStretch
 `.ar(buff, rate = 1, trans = 1, winSize = 0.2, timeDisp = 0.2, start = 0, end = 1, mul = 1, add = 0)`